 Documenting the cleanup

 Our assistance is based on information you provide.
 Your reports should be complete and accurate.
 Include relevant background information and a general summary of the site.

 Documents containing geologic, hydrogeologic, or engineering work must be stamped by an appropriately licensed professional.
-For guidance on what work requires a license, refer to:
+For guidance on what work requires a license, see:

-You must upload your cleanup site sampling data to our Environmental Information Management (EIM) system.
-Upload data and send us the accompanying reports as soon as possible after collection.
+You must upload your cleanup-site sample analysis data to our Environmental Information Management (EIM) system.
+Upload the data, and send us the accompanying analytical reports as soon as possible after collecting your samples.
 Review cleanup site data submittal requirements.

 We review opinion requests in the order we receive the completed requests.
 To enter the queue, all environmental data for your site must be entered into EIM, and you must send us:

 Types of opinions we issue